amazur31/family-budget/README.md

 <p>Why?
 Personal preference.</p>

 <h2>Why did you use .NET 8 RC1?</h2>
 <p>Why?
-I wanted to test out a bunch of new features rolled out in .NET 8 RC1 - namely the new Identity</p>
+I wanted to test out a bunch of new features rolled out in .NET 8 RC1 - namely the new Identity
+I wouldn't do it in Production environment - but since it's an app where I can try out fancy things then so be it.</p>

 <footer>
     <p>&copy; 2023 aezakmi software</p>